Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course will provide the students a working knowledge of therapeutic medications commonly used in the rehabilitative health professions.
-The material will primarily pertain to mechanisms of drug action in relation to the treatment of a disease, dosage requirements, drug interactions, side effects, legal considerations and general information and guidelines related to medication usage.
+Provides a working knowledge of therapeutic medications commonly used in the rehabilitative health professions.
+The material primarily pertains to mechanisms of drug action in relation to the treatment of a disease, dosage requirements, drug interactions, side effects, legal considerations, and general information and guidelines related to medication usage.

 ATTR 563.
 HEALTH CARE ADMINISTRATION.
 4 Credits.